shivapoudel/woocommerce-esewa/readme.txt

 All payment gateway in WooCommerce must change the order status to "processing" when the payment is confirmed and should never be changed alone to "complete" because the request should go only to the status "finished" after it has been delivered.

 For downloadable products to WooCommerce default setting is to allow access only when the request has the status "completed", however in WooCommerce settings tab Products you can enable the option "Grant access to download the product after payment" and thus release download when the order status is as "processing."

+= Where can I report bugs or contribute to the project? =

+Bugs can be reported either in our support forum or preferably on the [WooCommerce eSewa GitHub repository](https://github.com/axisthemes/woocommerce-esewa/issues).

+= WooCommerce eSewa is awesome!
+Can I contribute? =

+Yes you can!
+Join in on our [GitHub repository](http://github.com/axisthemes/woocommerce-esewa/) :)

 == Screenshots ==